-The following video (3:22) gives a good summary of copyright and fair use and how they affect you.
+The following video gives a good summary of copyright and fair use and how they affect you as a student.

 Copyright is murky, but there is some guidance and flexbilility.
 The Copyright Law contains a provision called Fair Use (Section 107).
 The Fair Use factors assist you in determining what is allowed.